Leumi Capital Market Review

 Our main investment recommendations:

-- For fixed-income portfolios, we now advise that investors gain equal exposure to fixed-rate and CPI-linked bonds, following a period in which we favored fixed-rate debt.
-While we anticipate inflation will edge up modestly in coming months, we project a faster increase in consumer prices than the markets currently expect.
-This assessment is based on our outlook for aggregate demand, rising inflation overseas, and technical factors associated with the measurement of inflation in January and February.
-That said, the pace of the CPI’s ascent may be tempered by the strong shekel and potential tax cuts.
+- For fixed-income portfolios, we advise that investors maintain equal exposure to fixed-rate and CPI-linked bonds.
+We project that inflation will edge up in coming months, but could do so more quickly than markets currently expect.
+This assessment is based on our outlook for aggregate demand, rising inflation overseas, and technical factors associated with the way inflation is measured.
+That said, the pace of the CPI’s ascent could be tempered by the strong shekel as well as potential tax cuts.

-- Regarding bond portfolios, we advise that investors focus on short to intermediate durations, given our forecast that the trajectory of interest rates across the globe (including those in Israel) will continue heading higher in coming years.
-As to corporate bonds in Israel and overseas, we recommend focusing on high rather than low rated issues, given the narrow spreads available on the latter.
-Moreover, we advise maintaining nothing but minimal exposure to overseas corporate bonds with sub-investment-grade credit ratings, owing to their low yields relative the risks associated with the securities.
+- We recommend that investors keep their bond portfolios positioned in short to intermediate durations, given our forecast that the trajectory of global interest rates (including those in Israel) will continue trending higher in coming years.
+As to corporate bonds in Israel and abroad, we recommend high rather than low rated issues, given the narrow spreads available on the latter.

-- The gap between the US Federal Reserve’s benchmark interest rate and that of the Bank of Israel is expected to widen in 2017, which could lead to heightened exchange-rate volatility.
+- The gap between the Federal Reserve’s benchmark interest rate and that of the Bank of Israel is expected to widen in 2017, which could lead to heightened exchange-rate volatility, and reduce the underlying pressures for the shekel’s appreciation.
 We advise that investors gain forex exposure by investing in overseas stocks and corporate bonds, while refraining from putting currency hedges in place.
+This recommendation is based, in part, on the potential of forex exposure to reduce the overall volatility of investment portfolios.

 - It’s critical that investors find the right balance between risk assets (shares, commodities, and corporate bonds) and highly liquid assets and government bonds, with the aim of creating a safety cushion, thereby maintaining portfolio risks at reasonable levels.